soundslikejason/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 36: February 7, Tuesday

+**Today's Progress**: YelpCamp authorization to edit, update, or destroy a campground.
+Hiding edit and delete buttons if user is not authorized.

+**Thoughts**: It was cool to write a middleware from scratch.

 ### Day 35: February 6, Monday

 **Today's Progress**: YelpCamp user associations for creating a comment or a campground.
 Campground edit, update, and destroy.